-Methods/Conceptual Framework: The commission contacted Rutgers University's Eagleton Institute to conduct these surveys starting in 1997.
-The baseline survey was to be conducted with the full population of clients (aka "consumers") who entered or exited the VR program during the most recent fiscal year (N = 1400).
-The basic design was multi-mode involving a mailed survey packet with options for completing the survey in 4 self-administered formats (in writing on a large print document, by Braille, computer disk or audio tape) and one interview-assisted mode (by contacting a staffed toll-free line).
-A follow-up survey was conducted with a sample of non-responders to assess reasons for non-response.
+This case study examines the efficacy of conducting a self-administered survey with a visually impaired population.
+The study was conducted with clients of the Vocational Rehabilitation Program at the New Jersey Commission for the Blind and Visually Impaired.
+The basic design was multi-modal, involving a mailed survey packet with options for completing the survey in four self-administered formats (in writing on a large-print document, by Braille, computer disk, or audio tape) and one interview-assisted mode (by contacting a staffed toll-free telephone line).
+A follow-up survey as conducted with a sample of non-participants to assess reasons for non-response.
+The study was later replicated.
+The study found that less expensive self-administered modes can be used to conduct valid probability surveys with a visually impaired population.
+However, it may be important that an interviewer-assisted mode by available, if not for the final survey results to be representative of the full population, then to fulfill other accessibility obligations.